 Traditionally, limiting access has been the strategy used to limit health care costs.

 Insurance companies have limited access to care by denying coverage to people likely to need care (eg, those with preexisting conditions) and by dropping coverage of heavy users (rescission).
-In the US, the Affordable Care Act (see Financial Issues in Health Care:Private insurance) will prohibit these practices, effective in 2014.
+In the US, the Affordable Care Act, which became effective in 2014, has prohibited these practices.

 Government may tighten eligibility criteria for medical assistance programs.